 - I am a Mason alum.
 May I apply through this program?

 Yes, the primary advantage is that applicants do not have to prepare and sit for the LSAT if they are accepted through this program.
 It is also a pathway to staying in the Patriot family!

 Yes.
 There are a limited number of spots in the Mason2Mason program.

 No, you must meet all of the criteria to be considered.
 However, you may apply through the standard admissions process.
 Mason2Mason is a rigorous admissions process and governed by the American Bar Association (ABA) Rule 503.
 Therefore, the requirements are fixed, and Scalia Law may not waive them.
 Please note that the guidelines are subject to change per the ABA.

 Juniors who are interested in applying, should reach out to the Admissions Office to ask about next steps.

 Any applicant who sits for the LSAT is no longer eligible for admission through this program and will be reviewed under the standard admissions process.
 If an admitted student takes the LSAT after being accepted through Mason2Mason, the offer of admission will be revoked, and the application re-reviewed through the standard admissions process.

 Yes.
 Students who apply through Mason2Mason will be automatically considered for merit-based scholarship awards.

-The Mason2Mason admissions program is only for current GMU undergraduate students.
+The Mason2Mason admissions program is only for current Mason undergraduate students.